godlin-sjtu/godlin-sjtu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a third-year Ph.D. student at Shanghai Jiao Tong University (SJTU), supervised by Prof. Wei Shen.
+I am a third-year PhD student at Shanghai Jiao Tong University (SJTU), supervised by Prof. Wei Shen.
 My research interests include parameter-efficient learning, semantic segmentation, and medical image analysis.

 My research interest includes multi-modal learning and medical image segmentation.
 I have published more than 20 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=6mYmXrEAAAAJ'>google scholar citations <strong><span id='total_cit'>260+</span></strong></a>.

 # 🔥 News
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2025.02*: &nbsp;🎉🎉 Six papers have been accepted by CVPR 2025, with **three** of them as first-author contributions.
+- *2024.12*: &nbsp;🎉🎉 One paper has been accepted by AAAI 2025.
+- *2024.03*: &nbsp;🎉🎉 One paper has been accepted by CVPR 2024 as a first-author contribution.
+- *2023.12*: &nbsp;🎉🎉 One paper has been accepted by AAAI 2024 as a first-author contribution.
+- *2023.07*: &nbsp;🎉🎉 One paper has been accepted by ICCV 2023 as a first-author contribution.

 # 📝 Publications